How to Hand Wash Wool Sweaters

 Lay the garment (mostly) flat on a drying rack until completely dry.
 This may take a day or two.
 If the drying rack is not flat, there may be some noticeable creases that are created in the dried garment.
 I've had some issues with this, but not enough for it to be bothersome.
 I haven't done it, but you could steam the damp sweater before air drying to help with this.

 Moths and critters are attracted to plastic.
-It is best to store garments in a cotton zippered bag.
+It is best to store garments in a cotton zippered bag (Full disclosure: I have not used these).
 Fold the garments nicely and place in the bag.
 You could possibly store in plastic if you use cedar sticks and spray with the wool and cashmere spray (see other optional tools, above) to further deter critters.

 Rejoice that it's no longer sweater weather!

 P.S.
-Here is the amount of detergent I used to wash 10 sweaters, 1 dress, and 2 pair of socks!
+Here is the amount of detergent I used (before left, after right) to wash 10 sweaters, 1 dress, and 2 pairs of socks!